John95ac/OSauntracks-SA-Expansion-Scene-NG/README.md

 Special thanks to **Эверг** for being the only person who worked directly with me during the testing phase.
 Thanks to his system in another language and his constant collaboration via Discord, it was possible to detect and solve the multilingual compatibility issues, leading to the creation of the new Dual-Path system and UTF-8 BOM support.

 Special thanks to the SKSE community and CommonLibSSE developers for the foundation.
 This plugin is based on SKSE templates and my custom parsing logic for INI and JSON.
 Thanks for the tools that make modding possible.

+And to you, the people who enjoy my mods, ports, also to my Patreon supporters and people who donate to me, thank you very much.
+These donations will be used for more mods and a robot connected to Skyrim.
+Just wait until next year.

 ---